BJP, Cong looted Chhattisgarh for 23 years, now vote AAP to power to end corruption: Kejriwal sounds poll bugle | Politics

 - India

+He also defended former Delhi deputy CM and senior AAP leader Manish Sisodia, who was recently arrested in Delhi excise policy case, calling him a 'sant' (saint) and 'mahatma' (great soul), and said Prime Minister Narendra Modi will face the curse of students and poor people in Delhi for putting him in jail.

-Sounding the poll bugle for the Assembly elections scheduled in Chhattisgarh this year-end, he also asked people to keep their children's future in mind before casting their votes.
+Sounding the poll bugle for the Assembly elections scheduled in the Congress-ruled Chhattisgarh this year-end, he also asked people to keep their children's future in mind before casting their votes.

+He was addressing a rally of AAP workers at Jora ground on the outskirts of capital Raipur.

-He appealed to people to give a chance to the AAP in this year's Assembly elections in Chhattisgarh to get rid of corruption and 'mafia raj'.
+He appealed to people to give a chance to the AAP in this year's Assembly elections in Chhattisgarh to get rid of corruption and 'mafia raj' (rule of mafia).
+After the formation of Chhattisgarh in 2000, the Ajit Jogi-led Congress government ruled the state for the first three years.
+In 2003, the BJP came to power with Raman Singh becoming the chief minister.
+The saffron party remained at the helm till 2018, after which the grand old party returned to power.

+Kejriwal hit out at PM Modi and said he loves industrialist Gautam Adani like his 'muh bola' (foster) brother and is handing over everything in the country to him.

+He also slammed Chhattisgarh Chief Minister Bhupesh Baghel for allocating coal mines in the biodiversity-rich Hasdeo Arand forest in the northern part of the state despite tribals' opposition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)